 See Contraindications.
 Specific interactions with cyclosporine: see full labeling.
+Concomitant inducers of P-gp and/or UGT, nafcillin, carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, thioridazine, bosentan, St. John's wort, efavirenz, etravirine, nevirapine, pitavastatin, simvastatin, modafinil: not recommended.
 May be potentiated by OATP1B1/3 inhibitors.
 Potentiates CYP3A substrates (eg, midazolam, alfentanil, fentanyl, quinidine), OATP1B1/3 substrates: see full labeling for dose adjustment.
-Concomitant amiodarone, phenytoin, voriconazole, sirolimus, tacrolimus, omeprazole, pantoprazole: monitor frequently and adjust dose if necessary.
+Concomitant amiodarone, voriconazole, sirolimus, tacrolimus, omeprazole, pantoprazole: monitor frequently and adjust dose if necessary.
 Monitor INR with warfarin.
 Concomitant glyburide, repaglinide, rosiglitazone: monitor glucose levels; avoid repaglinide if co-administered with cyclosporine.
-Concomitant rifampin, pitavastatin, simvastatin: not recommended.
 Concomitant atorvastatin (max 20mg daily): monitor closely; avoid if co-administered with cyclosporine.
 Concomitant fluvastatin, lovastatin, pravastatin, rosuvastatin: monitor and reduce statin dose if necessary; avoid lovastatin if co-administered with cyclosporine.

 Nausea, diarrhea, vomiting, peripheral edema, cough, headache, fatigue, abdominal pain, lab abnormalities.